Code-Institute-Submissions/milestone-project-113/README.md

 1. To be able to navigate the website easily to find the content I am looking for.
 2. To be able to find out about the top attractions in Australia.
-3. To be able to view images to gain an understanding of what I can expect to experience if I visit Australia.
+3. To be able to gain an understanding of the experiences that are available in Australia.
 4. To be able to find out what destinations there are in Australia.
 5. To be able to find out why I should want to visit each destination.
 6. To be able to find out about the attractions, hotels, restaurants, cafes bars and shops in each destination.